10 signs you might need an eye test

 10. Distorted vision

-Outside of these factors, there are other factors to consider in deciding how often you should get your eyes tested in Australia, such as:
+Outside of these factors, there are other factors to consider in deciding how often you should have an eye test in Australia.

 Age is a key factor in your vision.
 While all people experience vision problems at some point in time, some people may be more vulnerable to developing issues with their eyesight than others.
 Certain age groups, for example, are more likely to develop vision problems and require prescription eyewear.